SOAP: History

 SOAP was designed as an object-access protocol and released as XML-RPC in June 1998 as part of Frontier 5.1 by Dave Winer, Don Box, Bob Atkinson, and Mohsen Al-Ghosein for Microsoft, where Atkinson and Al-Ghosein were working.
 The specification was not made available until it was submitted to IETF 13 September 1999.
 According to Don Box, this was due to politics within Microsoft.
 Because of Microsoft's hesitation, Dave Winer shipped XML-RPC in 1998.

 The submitted Internet Draft did not reach RFC status and is therefore not considered a "web standard" as such.
 Version 1.1 of the specification was published as a W3C Note on 8 May 2000.
 Since version 1.1 did not reach W3C Recommendation status, it can not be considered a "web standard" either.
 Version 1.2 of the specification, however, became a W3C recommendation on June 24, 2003.
+SOAP originally stood for "Simple Object Access Protocol" but version 1.2 of the standard dropped this acronym.